Comuna 13 History – Medellins Street Art Capital

 On October 16 2002 the government carried out Operation Orion to remove left-wing paramilitary groups from Comuna 13.

-To do this the army along with black hawk helicopters, usually only used in warzones.
-Were sent in to clear out the neighborhood.
+To do this the army along with black hawk helicopters, usually only used in warzones, were sent in to clear out the neighborhood.

 This operation was very controversial as Comuna 13 is a densely populated area.
 But the army was sent in fully armed and were firing their weapons with disregard for the local’s safety.
-So many locals were caught up in the crossfire when the army entered.
+So many residents were caught up in the crossfire when the army entered.

 This resulted in the deaths of many residents.
 Also, many people from the neighborhood were detained without trial and disappeared.